MikeTheCanuck/marvelous/README.rst

 This is a script which can be run at the beginning on the week to generate a complete Marvel pull list, excluding any series the user doesn't want.

+This script is included as example.py, and it's accompanied by a config.py file where you will paste in your Marvel API public and private keys between the single quote characters (dummy strings included to reduce guesswork).

 .. code-block:: python

     import os